Things to Do In the Desert … Palm Desert

-Looking for ideas on what to do?
+Looking for ideas on what to do when you visit?
 Here are some of my favorites.

 Nature

-- It’s a perfectly enjoyable few hours to simply drive through the park and get out and look around whenever the beauty calls for it.
-The simplest loop with time for short stops will take a few hours from our place.
+• It’s a perfectly enjoyable few hours to simply drive through the park and get out and look around whenever the beauty calls for it.
+The simplest loop with time for short stops will take 3-4 hours.

 The Bump n Grind Trail: I’ve never actually done this because I don’t like going uphill.
 Or downhill.
 But the locals sure love it – I see super fit seniors practically racing up and down this every time I ride my bike past the trailhead.
 It’s only about ten minutes from our house, is listed as a moderate hike and is less than 4 miles round-trip.
 Get it.
 Alltrails description page with directions.